kide-vm/kide/lib/soml/compiler/README.md

 #### Compiler holds scope

 The Compiler instance can hold arbitrary scope needed during the compilation.
-Since we compile Phisol (a static language) things have become more simple.
+Since we compile Soml (a static language) things have become more simple.

 A class statement sets the current @clazz scope , a method definition the @method.